Jaskirat-Sohal/Jaskirat-Sohal/README.md

 ### 🎨 Fun Fact

-When I’m not working with data or reading research, I’m most likely painting meditation-themed Buddha canvases or experimenting in the kitchen!
+When I’m not working with data or reading research, I’m most likely painting meditation-themed Buddha canvases!

 ---